 In July 1896, the Herbert Fuller put to sea from Boston with 11 people on board.
 The barkentine was loaded with lumber, boards stacked high upon its deck.

-Its next stop was Rosario, Argentina – only it wasn’t.
-After just 18 days at sea, the Herbert Fuller turned up in Halifax, Nova Scotia, carrying only eight as it sailed into the harbor flying a black distress flag.
+Her next stop was Rosario, Argentina – only it wasn’t.
+After just 18 days at sea, the Herbert Fuller turned up in Halifax, Nova Scotia, carrying only eight as she sailed into the harbor flying a black distress flag.

 All three had been murdered on the night of July 13-14, and the remaining crew had decided to put into Halifax – some 750 miles away – as the closest port available.
 They spent a harrowing seven nights at sea trying to keep an eye out for their safety and suspiciously watching their fellow passengers.